-Renewal: The Scholarship Application and FAFSA must be completed each year (not the essays or letter of recommendation) to renew scholarship monies.
+Renewal: The FAFSA must be completed/renewed each year through studentaid.gov.
+The scholarship application will only need to be renewed to report a student's economic change (not the essays or letter of recommendation).
 Scholarship monies will be re-evaluated each semester.
-Any student receiving a partial or full scholarship must maintain a cumulative 2.5 GPA, complete the FAFSA annually, and remain in good financial standing with the college.
+Any student receiving a partial or full scholarship must maintain a min cumulative 2.0 GPA or as otherwise stated, complete the FAFSA annually, and remain in good financial standing with the college.